-- 45. Once the opacity and mean permeability (OD490) values have been corrected for background opacity and the negative control permeability OD490 values, the mean opacity and permeability OD490 values for each treatment group should be combined in an empirically-derived formula to calculate an in vitro irritancy score (IVIS).) or an LLBO Irritancy Score (LIS).
-For LLBO the unit for measurement is lux, the \$\frac{1}{3}\$ unit of illuminance, and the opacity is defined as mean lux/7 (23). - IVIS with OP-KIT = mean opacity value (read-out OP-KIT) + (15 x mean permeability OD490 value)
+- 45. Once the opacity and mean permeability (OD490) values have been corrected for background opacity and the negative control permeability OD490 values, the mean opacity and permeability OD490 values for each treatment group should be combined in an empirically-derived formula to calculate an in vitro irritancy score (IVIS).
+For LLBO the unit for measurement is lux, the SI unit of illuminance, and the opacity is defined as mean lux/7 (23). - IVIS with OP-KIT = mean opacity value (read-out OP-KIT) + (15 x mean permeability OD490 value)